Persistent debt

 By paying this amount each month, it’ll help you to repay your balance more quickly.

-As it will include your minimum payment, any overdue payments, and will take into account if your card is still being used, the amount can vary month to month, so make sure you keep an eye on your statements.
+As it will include your minimum payment, any overdue payments, and will consider if you still use your card, the amount can vary month to month, so make sure you keep an eye on your statements.

 If you need your credit card for essential living expenses, contact us so we can find a way to help.

-• If your account is in persistent debt, it won't directly affect your credit score, but things like your repayment history and carrying high debt balances could.
+• If you are in persistent debt, it won't directly affect your credit score, but things like your repayment history and carrying high debt balances could affect your credit score.

 Learn more about what affects your credit score